metacpan/metacpan-cpan-extracted/distros/A/App-Followme/README.md

 # CHANGES

-This version is the first beta release for version two of followme.
-The code changes have been made and pass test, but I need to update the documentation to match the code changes.
-The major changes are all internal.
+This version is a beta release for version two of followme.
 In the past the code constructed a hash and passed it to the template, which used the values in the hash to produce the web page.
 In version two the code passes an object to the template, which calls the build method for each variable in the template, passing